Sky Movies 007 HD: Launch

 To celebrate the launch of the channel, journalists from the entertainment website Digital Spy were invited to take part in a Bond movie marathon at London's Corinthia Hotel, where they would watch the twenty-two Bond films then on release back to back.
 The marathon began on Friday 28 September and ended on Sunday 30 September.
 Sky Movies 007 HD launched on Friday 5 October to coincide with the 50th anniversary of the release of Dr. No, the first film in the series.
-The channel is available on-air and on demand through Sky Digital, and was broadcast until Sunday 4 November.
+The channel was available on-air and on demand through Sky Digital, and was broadcast until Sunday 4 November.
 After that date the films continued to be available via the on-demand service Sky Anytime+, and aired on various Sky Movies channels.
 As well as the films the channel also aired Bond-related documentaries, such as behind-the-scenes footage and interviews with cast and crew members.

 Speaking on 3 October 2012 ahead of the channel's launch, Ian Lewis, Director of Sky Movies said, "The Bond movies are a very special franchise and we want to ensure that our customers will be able to experience it in a way they’ve never been able to before, and so we’re going to create a dedicated channel SKY MOVIES 007 HD devoted entirely to James Bond showing the entire catalogue of films and loads of extra material."
 As part of a promotion for the channel, on 5 October 2012 the digital radio station Absolute Radio 00s changed its name to Absolute Radio 007 for the day.

 Initially the channel was on air for a month, and closed on 5 November to make way for Sky Movies Christmas.
 When that channel closed, Sky Movies 007 HD was relaunched on 1 January 2013.
 To coincide with the channel's return Sky Movies commissioned a survey to find viewers' favourite scene from the Bond films, which were then shown in a special programme, Bond's Greatest Moments.
 A scene from Goldfinger in which Bond is strapped to a table as a laser beam begins to cut it in half was voted as the top moment by 10.3 percent of the 2,500 people polled.
 The channel closed for a second time on 21 January, but returned due to popular demand on 11 February when Sky Movies Showcase was rebranded as Sky Movies Oscars.
 Because of this, it moved to channel 310.
 It returned in the summer of 2013 and was available up until 17 August, when it was replaced with Sky Movies Superhero.